ceriniee/old/README.md

 ![Alt text](images/tipmodel.jpg)

-#### 3.1 Using the R-GCN model, we predicted the target link (side effect) among the multi-relational links produced by two drug combinations.
+3.1 Using the R-GCN model, we predicted the target link (side effect) among the multi-relational links produced by two drug combinations.

-#### 3.2 Because both the Decagon model introduced in the paper and the R-GCN mentioned in 3.1 were all bound to one graph, there was a high computational cost and limits in the memory demand.
+3.2 Because both the Decagon model introduced in the paper and the R-GCN mentioned in 3.1 were all bound to one graph, there was a high computational cost and limits in the memory demand.
 There was an improved model of tri-graph information propagation for polypharmacy side effect prediction, which was used to significantly modify the code.
 At this time, the data processing mentioned in #2 was additionally carried out.

-#### 3.3 As a result, we were able to complete a model that showed the performance of AUPRC 0.889 AUROC 0.913.
+3.3 As a result, we were able to complete a model that showed the performance of AUPRC 0.889 AUROC 0.913.

 ### 4. User Input

-#### 4.1 Using Python and Selenium, we accessed the online DB from which the data set was extracted and developed a function to change it to a drug ID when a user enters a drug name.
+4.1 Using Python and Selenium, we accessed the online DB from which the data set was extracted and developed a function to change it to a drug ID when a user enters a drug name.

-#### 4.2 We developed a function that checks whether the model is a combination of drugs studied with the ID obtained in 4.1.
+4.2 We developed a function that checks whether the model is a combination of drugs studied with the ID obtained in 4.1.
 If it is, the system implements a method that would reduce time for the prediction, and if it is not, the system would implement an additional learning method according to the model format.

-## Development Environment

-We used Google Colab when developing our program.
-Our program was developed using Python 3.8.8, MacOS 10.14.6, and PyTorch 1.11.0 (torch-scatter 2.0.9, torch-sparse 0.6.13, torch-cluster 1.6.0, torch-spline-conv 1.2.1) and PyTorch-Geometric 2.0.4 for ML libraries.
-Because we used the CUDA in Google Colab, the CUDA version may be different.
-Because of the limited functions of the laptop, we completed the machine learning using the GPU in Google Collaboration.

 ## Advanced
 For now, we used the processes of data crawling in order to create a pipeline.
 Here, there is a closed system in which users are able to enter the names of certain drugs and their combinations to get a result.
 When advanced knowledge from professionals regarding a greater variety of drug combinations and their side effects are inputted, this can add onto the program and contribute to an expanded system.